1. Introduction#

 .

-It is quite natural to pine for the ability to execute the above code ourselves – we cannot learn programming without getting our hands dirty.
+It is quite natural to pine for the ability to execute the foregoing code ourselves; to learn programming without getting our hands dirty is impossible.

 The official precompiled binary distributions of R can be downloaded from https://cran.r-project.org/.

-Users of other operating systems (such as Wi***ws) might consider installing Anaconda or Miniconda if they require some level of interoperability with the Python environment, e.g., they would like to work with the Jupyter environment (Section 1.2.5).
+Other users (e.g., of Wi***ws) might consider installing Anaconda or Miniconda, especially if they would like to work with Jupyter (Section 1.2.5) or Python as well.

 Below we review several ways in which we can write and execute R code.
 It is up to the benign readers to research, set up, and learn the development environment that suits their needs.
 As usual in real life, there is no single universal approach that always works best in all scenarios.